LucasFrank/PSO-GA-Comparison-AP-allocation/README.md

 If you use this dataset in your research, please cite the following:

-Frank, Lucas R., et al. "Intelligent resource allocation in wireless networks: Predictive models for efficient access point management."
-Computer Networks 254 (2024): 110762.
+- Frank, L. R., Galletta, A., Carnevale, L., Vieira, A. B., & Silva, E. F. (2024).
+Intelligent resource allocation in wireless networks: Predictive models for efficient access point management.
+Computer Networks, 254, 110762.